Coronavirus Update: We are taking all the necessary precautions for your safety & are still open for demand service & no heat calls. Read More

 The biggest problem that can occur in regards to refrigerant is a leak.
 Air conditioners—despite what many people believe—do not consume refrigerant.
 Rather, they recycle it during their normal operation.
 So if a leak does develop, your system will be drained of the fluid it needs to function.
 Not only will this cause a decline in efficiency, eventually it can lead to system breakdown if repairs are delayed too long.

-For expert air conditioner installation in Houston, TX, contact Fresh Air, L.P. today.
+For expert air conditioner installation in Houston, TX, contact Fresh Air, LP today.